Company Disclosure

 All Assets Up to 2.51% 0.14% Up to 2.65%

 The information presented above is the maximum, annual total TAMP fee that FFA has negotiated with the TAMP Sponsors; however, client-specific fees are negotiable between the TAMP Sponsor, the IAR and the client.
 Each TAMP Sponsor has established a fee schedule and/or set a minimum or maximum fee for each applicable investment advisory products and services.
 There are other fees and charges imposed by third parties that apply to investments in TAMPs.
-Some of these fees and charges are described below and are further outlined in the applicable program’s Form ADV Part 2A brochure
+Some of these fees and charges are described below and are further outlined in the applicable program’s Form ADV Part 2A brochure.

 For more information about the fees of a third-party investment manager or TAMP, clients should refer to the information provided by the IAR, including, but not limited to, the applicable program’s Form ADV Part 2A brochure, Wrap Fee Program brochure and applicable agreement(s).